digitalocean/Kubernetes-Starter-Kit-Developers/1-setup-DOKS/README.md

 kubectl describe node <worker_node_name>
 ```

-After running the above command, please look at the `Events` section (last line from command output), to see what went wrong.
+After running the above command, please look at the `Events` section (last line from command output), to check if something went wrong.
 There are many other useful sections to look at, like `Conditions`, `System Info`, `Allocated resources`, to help you troubleshoot worker nodes issues in the future.

 ## Conclusion